 A first for the legal sector

-The driving force behind the scheme is the firm’s managing partner Robert Camp.
+The driving force behind the scheme is the firm’s Director of Strategic Innovation Robert Camp.
 He explains: “This type of approach is very new for law firms, but I have always tried to look outside the sector for best practice.
 I’ve admired John Lewis’s way of doing business for a long time, and have drawn inspiration from it.

 “This is all about giving everyone who works here a real stake in the business.
 No matter what role someone has, we are all part of the same team and I felt that an equal sharing of profits was the best way to recognise this.
 Everyone’s contribution to the firm is equally important, and now their share of the profits is too.”